What are Enhanced Security Chip Cards.?

 A chip card - also called a smart card or an EMV card - is a credit or debit card that contains a microprocessor that enhances the security of cards during point-of-sale transactions.

 These cards, already is use in much of the world, use a security standard originally developed by Europay, Mastercard and Visa (EMV) as a way to fight card fraud resulting from theft, skimming and counterfeiting.
 The EMV technology has been adopted by the other major card brands and issuers.

 Are chip cards more secure than my current card?

 Yes.
 Chip cards add an additional layer of security to the safeguards that already protect your card.
 Each time you use your chip card, it generates a code that is unique to that transaction.
 This makes it harder to counterfeit your card or to use it fraudulently for in-store purchases.

 Even though chip cards have started being issued in the U.S. and some merchants have already installed chip-enabled card terminals for payment, the entire conversion process is expected to take a few years to complete.
 That's why chip cards will continue to have a magnetic stripe on the back.
 That way, if a merchant's terminal or an ATM is not yet chip-enabled, your transaction can still be processed using the magnetic stripe as it is today.

 When will I get my chip card?

 Chip Debit Cards–You'll begin to see your debit cards replaced with the new chip card beginning later this year, as your current card expires.

 There is no need to request a new card.
 You'll automatically receive your new chip card in the mail before your card's expiration date.
 There is no extra charge for the new chip card.

-If you are planning to travel internationally or have an immediate need for a chip card, please contact your local branch.
+If you are planning to travel internationally or have an immediate need for a chip card, please contact us at 855-274-2801 to speak with a Client Services Representative.
 A fee for early issuance may apply.